devigned/grapeape/README.md

 # GrapeApe

-Message based, event driven web apps in ruby
+Message based, event driven web dsl in ruby.
+The project stands up an event driven web (goliath / grape) dsl backed by AMQP.
+AMQP is used to route messages from the web to a collection of event driven worker processes in an RPC flow.

+This could be used to set up a quick [CQRS](http://martinfowler.com/bliki/CQRS.html) architecture.

 ## This is completely WIP, and will be changing rapidly....